-Subjects were recruited through ads which were placed in several places in the Hebrew University in Jerusalem and in The Academic College of Tel Aviv–Yaffo.
+Subjects were recruited through ads that were placed in several places at the Hebrew University in Jerusalem and in The Academic College of Tel Aviv–Yaffo.
 Also, ads were put in various online forums.
 Overall, there were 20 participants (13 male, 7 female), whose ages ranged from 21 to 63 (M = 37.45, SD = 13.5).
-Subjects ranged in length of practice from one to forty years.
+Subjects ranged in the length of practice from one to forty years.

 2 The “ego” in this context refers to the part of the psyche which distinguishes one as different, oftentimes superior, to others.